 In the summer of 2018 a grassroots mobilisation and movement led by advocacy groups such as Lépjünk, hogy Léphessenek Közhasznú Egyesület, (‘Let’s step so that they can step as well’), Csak Együtt van Esély (CSEVE) Csoport (‘Only together do we stand a chance’), and aHang (‘The Voice’) and supported by extensive coverage by opposition online media brought home care, and more specifically the home care of disabled persons to the attention of the general public raising awareness of the plight of those caring for disabled family members and required to live on only the care allowance provided by the state.
 The long-term goal was to have the care of disabled family members legally recognised as work.

 Informal and formal care rarely meet.
 There is a tendency on the part of professional carers to underestimate the role and contribution of informal care.

 Identification of carers and assessment of their needs

 Access to respite care

 Training and recognition of carers’ skills

-In the framework of the HELPS project of the Central European Programme of the European Union, the Hungarian Charity Service of the Order of Malta (HCSOM) drawing on earlier research began to elaborate and test a web-based pilot program called WebNővér (WebNurse; www.webnover.hu), which comprises six elements: 1. short explanatory videos teaching nursing tasks, 2. service map, 3. mental support, 4. nutrition advice, 5. care advice, 6. legal advice.
+Thus, in the framework of the HELPS project of the Central European Programme of the European Union, the Hungarian Charity Service of the Order of Malta (HCSOM) drawing on earlier research began to elaborate and test a web-based pilot program called WebNővér (WebNurse; www.webnover.hu), which comprises six elements: 1. short explanatory videos teaching nursing tasks, 2. service map, 3. mental support, 4. nutrition advice, 5. care advice, 6. legal advice.
 Access is free, ensuring quick dissemination.
 The pilot program was presented to the media, governmental and local decision-makers, experts and a wider audience in January 2014.
-Since then, it has begun to spread and raise awareness of how a web-based solution can help family carers.
+Since then, it has begun to spread and raise awareness of how a web-based solution can help informal carers.

 Social inclusion of carers, access to education and employment